ToxPuro/astaroth/acc-runtime/README.md

 Intermediate files:

 1. `user_kernels.ac.pp_stage*`.
 The DSL file after a specific preprocessing stage.
-1. `user_kernels.h.raw`.
-The raw generated CUDA kernels without formatting applied.
+2. `user_kernels.h.raw`.
+The generated CUDA kernels without formatting applied.
+3. `user_kernels_backup.h.`.
+The generated CUDA/CPU kernels with formatting applied.
 Final files:

 1. `user_defines.h`.
 The project-wide defines generated with the DSL.
-1. `user_declarations.h`.
-Forward declarations of user kernels.
-1. `user_kernels.h`.
+2. `user_kernels.h`.
 The generated CUDA kernels.

 To make inspecting the code easier, we recommend using an autoformatting tool, for example, `clang-format` or GNU `indent`.